‘Little People, Big World’ Couples Share Their Love Stories On Valentine’s Day

 “That’s not true!
 You are so worthy of love, don’t let any holiday convince you otherwise.
 Now go eat some chocolate and loveself. #happylove day,” Izzy continued.

-Audrey encouraged her followers and everyone else who will get to read her post to “flood the internet with beautiful real love stories” by sharing their photo and their own love story on the couple’s marriage blog.
+Audrey encouraged her followers, and everyone else, who will read her post to “flood the internet with beautiful real love stories” by sharing their photo and their own love story on the couple’s marriage blog.
 Doing so will give them a chance to win “an epic giveaway,” as described by Audrey.